parkerswanson/rocket-kinematics/README.md

 As I said, I intend to polish up this experiment and present it as a workshop at a AAPT National Meeting (and in Oregon if requested).

 Any questions, please ask.
-Thanks for everything!
-Parker

 Parker Swanson, MSEE; amateur radio KO7Q

-Computer Science Instructor: Computer Systems Department Software and Electrical Engineering, Microcontroller hardware/software development, Advisor, LBCC Space Exploration Team swansop@linnbenton.edu
+Computer Science Instructor: Computer Systems Department

+   Software and Electrical Engineering,

+   Microcontroller hardware/software development,

+   Advisor, LBCC Space Exploration Team

+swansop@linnbenton.edu

 (office): 541 917-4274

 Linn-Benton Community College

 6500 Pacific Blvd.
 SW

 Albany, OR 97321, USA